-The term ‘woodworm’ covers many types of wood boring beetles, some with wonderful names like Auger, Jewel, Stag and Pinhole Borers.
+Wood-boring beetles covers many types of beetles, some with wonderful names like Auger, Jewel, Stag and Pinhole Borers.
 But whatever they are called, you’ll want to say goodbye to them.

-Woodworm infests structural and furniture wood based on the type, age, moisture content and availability of wood.
-All homes or businesses constructed of natural wood are at risk to woodworm infestations.
+Wood-boring insects infest structural and furniture wood based on the type, age, moisture content and availability of wood.
+All homes or businesses constructed of natural wood are at risk to infestations.

-If you don’t have specialist woodworm control the larvae can seriously weaken the wood in a building.
+If you don’t have wood-boring beetle control, the larvae, also known as woodworm, can seriously weaken the wood in a building.
 If left untreated, this may lead to structural failures.

-If you think you might need professional woodworm control, call Ehrlich free at 1-800-837-5520 to arrange an appointment.
+If you think you might need professional pest control, call Ehrlich free at 1-800-837-5520 to arrange an appointment.